gebin-juspay/hyper-sdk-react/CONTRIBUTING.md

 yarn test
 ```

-To edit the Objective-C or Swift files, open `example/ios/HyperSdkReactExample.xcworkspace` in XCode and find the source files at `Pods > Development Pods > _juspay-payment-sdk-react`.
+To edit the Objective-C or Swift files, open `example/ios/HyperSdkReactExample.xcworkspace` in XCode and find the source files at `Pods > Development Pods > hsbc-payments-sdk-react`.

-To edit the Java or Kotlin files, open `example/android` in Android studio and find the source files at `_juspay-payment-sdk-react` under `Android`.
+To edit the Java or Kotlin files, open `example/android` in Android studio and find the source files at `hsbc-payments-sdk-react` under `Android`.

 ### Commit message convention